 Steep Canyon Rangers

 It’s bluegrass as you haven’t heard it before.
 Since a group of students at the University of North Carolina at Chapel Hill started Steep Canyon Rangers in 2000, the group has been expanding and redefining the parameters of bluegrass.
-The genre-defying band has brought elements of pop, country folk and folk rock to music that is very much their own.
-Their fame has spread since 2009, when they began collaborating with actor and banjo player Steve Martin, and their 2012 album with Martin, Rare Bird Alert, featuring guest appearances by Paul McCartney and the Dixie Chicks, was nominated for a Grammy.
-In 2013, the group won a Grammy for Best Bluegrass album for their solo work, Nobody Knows You.
+The genre-defying band has brought elements of pop, country, folk and folk rock to music that is very much its own.
+The group’s fame has spread since 2009 when it began collaborating with actor and banjo player Steve Martin, and the 2012 album with Martin, Rare Bird Alert, featuring guest appearances by Paul McCartney and the Dixie Chicks, was nominated for a Grammy.
+In 2013, the band won a Grammy for Best Bluegrass album for its solo work, Nobody Knows You.

-The process allowed the group to record the album completely live and very quickly, tracking a dozen songs in 3.5 days.
+The process allowed the group to record the album completely live and very quickly, tracking a dozen songs in 3 ½ days.
 Tracks were jammed, rehearsed, played and recorded with no time wasted.
 “There’s no sleight of hand,” Graham Sharp said.
 “It may not be straightforward, but it’s honest.”
-“What you lose in perfection, you gain in energy and authenticity,” Platt added.

 That pretty well sums up Steep Canyon Rangers, too.